PARENTAL ALIENATION SYNDROME

 - Your child acts differently around one parent.

-- Your child starts to rebel strongly against you and members of your household.
+- Your child starts to really rebel against the visiting party and their family.

 - You are being refused access to school or medical records and schedules.

-- The other parent is refusing to be flexible with the visitation schedule.
+- A parent is refusing to be flexible with the visitation schedule.

 - They will speak negatively about the other parent and their extended family.